Twin Cities, Gemini

 A rain of brick and metal torrented out from his gates that hung in the air.
 Shouts resounded as all of stone and metal came crashing down below in front of the warehouse in a cacophony.
 A musical sound.

-And with that, Theta stepped back into the portal, tuning his ears to the lovely sound the city made as it neared its end.
+And with that, Theta stepped back into the portal, tuning his ears to the lovely music the city made as it neared its end.

 it’s nice that Theta cares